For travel to/from Springfield, see Amtrak Stations – Springfield

 The project, which was managed by the Springfield Redevelopment Authority, included:

-The Union Station Transportation Center opened to the public on Sunday, June 25, 2017 when the Pioneer Valley Transit Authority moved their Springfield hub into the center.
+Union Station was opened to the public on Sunday, June 25, 2017 when the Pioneer Valley Transit Authority moved their Springfield hub into the center.

 Ownership